Monday, November 4, 2024

 - The acting varies a lot.
 You've got great actors, middling ones, kinda bad ones.

 - The worldbuilding is inconsistent.
 Once in a blue moon, the transporter can be used to resurrect people from the dead, but mostly it cannot, and dead people stay dead.
 Most of the time, Star Trek is a moneyless communist utopia, but once in a while, we're suddenly supposed to pretend that poor people exist and there are materially based class differences - not just on bad capitalist planets like Ferenginar, but on Earth!
-The inconsistencies varies somewhat over time and between series, but they've been there from the 1960s to the present day.
+The inconsistencies vary somewhat over time and between series, but they've been there from the 1960s to the present day.

 - There are also some inconsistencies in values.
 It's mostly progressive values, occasionally racist, sexist, etc.

-- When it is progressive and down with social justice, Star Trek - especially older series - can get pretty preachy about it.
+- When it is progressive and down with social justice, Star Trek - especially the older series - can get pretty preachy about it.
 There's this weird internet complaint that Star Trek Discovery is insufferably woke, but it's the older Trek series (mostly TOS to DS9) that let characters explicitly preach about some social justice issue.
 I can sort of appreciate that they're not holding back, but at the same time, it doesn't make for the objectively best TV.

 - Later Trek, like Disco, has other problems; because they're less episodic and do longer archs that are meant to really hang together over seasons, inconsistencies and plot holes become more glaring.